Negative Sampling in Recommendation: A Survey and Future Directions: Literature review of Negative Sampling in Recommendation

 \subsubsection{Distribution-based DNS}

 Distribution-based DNS analyzes the distribution pattern of positive and negative samples, then dynamically selects informative negative samples that do not overly disturb the training phase \cite{C16,C23,F14}.
-Some sampling strategies \cite{C23,C16} explore the statistical properties of both \textbf{\emph{RHNS}} and \textbf{\emph{FHNS}} to distinguish the relevant negative samples that are less informative or misleading, which are more likely to provide valuable information in RS.
-SRNS \cite{C23} discovers an empirical conclusion that only a limited number of samples are potentially crucial for the recommender, and false negative samples tend to get stable scores during training and proposes a variance-based sampling function to distinguish negative samples based on the aforementioned findings.
-GDNS \cite{C16} then introduces an expectational gain-tuning sampler to leverage the high-gap expectation of users' preference in the training process to reliably measure the quality of negative samples and dynamically guide the negative sampling procedure.
+Some sampling strategies \cite{C23,C16} explore the statistical properties of both \textbf{\emph{RHNS}} and \textbf{\emph{FHNS}} to distinguish the relevant negative samples that are less informative or misleading.
+SRNS \cite{C23} discovers an empirical conclusion that only a limited number of samples are potentially crucial for the recommender, and false negative samples tend to get stable scores during training and further proposes a variance-based sampling function to distinguish negative samples.
+GDNS \cite{C16} introduces an expectational gain-tuning sampler to leverage the high-gap expectation of users' preference in the training process to measure the quality of negative samples and dynamically guide the negative sampling procedure.
 In contrast, DENS \cite{F14} argues that real-world interactions are primarily driven by certain relevant factors associated with the items while not encompassing all factors.
-Therefore, DENS delineates the relevant and irrelevant factors within items that are associated with users or not.
-Subsequently, it devises a factor-aware sampling strategy to sample the appropriate by comparing the relevant factors while ensuring the similarity of irrelevant factors.
+Therefore, It delineates the relevant and irrelevant factors within items that are associated with users or not and then devises a factor-aware sampling strategy to sample the appropriate by comparing the relevant factors while ensuring the similarity of irrelevant factors.